 The philosophy of project management is also constantly involving, but experts generally agree that effective project managers have a grasp on the “four Ps”: planning, process, people, and power.
 The project management lifecycle touches on initiating, planning, executing, monitoring and controlling, and closing.
 However, the exact methodologies for navigating these touch-points can vary by project and industry.

 If you’re interested in pursuing project management as a career, head to the Project Management Institute’s website, which offers lots of helpful documentation for aspiring and current project managers.
 Educational institutions and online learning portals all offer introductory courses to project management, as well.

 Are project managers in demand?

-According to Emsi Burning Glass, which collects and analyzes job postings from across the country, there’s extraordinarily high demand at the moment for project managers.
+According to Lightcast (formerly Emsi Burning Glass), which collects and analyzes job postings from across the country, there’s extraordinarily high demand at the moment for project managers.
 Over the past 12 months, organizations have posted some 319,856 open project manager positions, and average time to fill an open role is 39 days.

-Over the next 10 years, Emsi Burning Glass estimates that project manager jobs will grow 2.3 percent.
+Over the next 10 years, Lightcast estimates that project manager jobs will grow 2.3 percent.
 That’s not the most explosive growth rate in tech, but it still suggests that project manager will remain an opportunity-rich job for years to come.
 Organizations will always have complex initiatives that need management.

 The Project Management Institute is even more optimistic, stating the project manager role is “growing faster than demand for workers in other occupations.”
 Through 2027, it predicts, “the project management-oriented labor force in seven project-oriented sectors is expected to grow by 33 percent, or nearly 22 million new jobs.”
 That means, five years from now, there will be almost 88 million people with project manager job titles worldwide.